qensus-labs/venafi-codesigning-gitlab-integration/README.md

 #### Docker executor

  * Define a job that calls `venafi-sign-jarsigner`.
- * Ensure the job operates within the image `quay.io/fullstaq-venafi-gitlab-integration/codesigning-jarsigner-x86_64`.
+ * Ensure the job operates within the image `quay.io/fullstaq-venafi-gitlab-integration/codesigning-jarsigner-x86_64:<TAG>`.
+    - Select a tag based on the Venafi client tools version that you require.
+See [Docker images](#docker-images).
  * Set the `INPUT_PATH` or `INPUT_GLOB` variable to the file(s) that you wish to sign.
  * Set other required variables too.
 See the variables reference below.